OpenEthicsAI/OETP/draft-lukianets-open-ethics-transparency-protocol.md

 ### Verification of Vendor&#39;s Disclosures

-Every disclosure SHOULD be checked for the existence of the external Verification from Auditors for the entire Disclosures or one of Disclosure elements.
+Every disclosure SHOULD be checked for the existence of the external Verification from Auditors for the entire Disclosures or one of the Disclosure elements.

 ### Progressive Verification

-To raise a level of trust to a Disclosure, a Vendor MAY decide to opt-in for a third-party Disclosure Verification.
+To raise a level of trust in a Disclosure, a Vendor MAY decide to opt-in for a third-party Disclosure Verification.
 OETP suggests a Progressive Verification scheme where multiple independent external Verification Proofs COULD be issued by third parties to confirm the information specified in the Disclosure.

 The Progressive Verification applies to a whole Disclosure, or to specific elements of the Disclosure.